openhab/openhab-addons/addons/binding/org.openhab.binding.nikohomecontrol/README.md

 Subsequently, all defined actions that can be triggered from a smartphone/tablet in the Niko Home Control system will be discovered and put in the inbox.
 It is possible to trigger a manual scan for things on the Niko Home Control bridge.

 If the Niko Home Control system has locations configured, these will be copied to thing locations and grouped as such in PaperUI.
+Locations can subsequently be changed through the thing location paramter in PaperUI.

 ## Thing Configuration